 This privacy notice explains Built Environment Forum Scotland’s policy regarding personal data.
-It applies to visitors to our website, individuals who sign-up to newsletters, register for our events or contact us by telephone, e-mail or other means.
+It applies to visitors to our website, individuals who sign-up to newsletters, register for our events, attend an online event or contact us by telephone, e-mail or other means.
 It also applies if you are or are applying to become a Member or Associate Member of BEFS.

 Who we are

-Under the Data Protection Act 2018, UK General Data Protection Regulation (Regulation (EU) 2016/679) and related data protection legislation, we are a Data Controller.
+Under the Data Protection Act 2018, UK General Data Protection Regulation and related data protection legislation, we are a Data Controller.

 What this Policy covers